 Meeting Room Booking: Do you need a customized solution to meet the needs of your business?

-The fact is that meeting room booking needs do not dramatically differ between companies.
+The fact is that meeting room booking needs do not differ dramatically between companies.
 Employees' needs almost always include:

 - finding an available time slot